psycopg/psycopg2/doc/src/usage.rst

 -------------

-The Psycopg module is *thread-safe*: threads can access the same database using separate session (by creating a `connection` per thread) or using the same session (accessing to the same connection and creating separate `cursor`\ s).
+The Psycopg module is *thread-safe*: threads can access the same database using separate sessions (by creating a `connection` per thread) or using the same session (accessing to the same connection and creating separate `cursor`\ s).
 In |DBAPI|_ parlance, Psycopg is *level 2 thread safe*.